Sign In

 Haebom

-Research in language models shows that small models can play an important role, not just large ones.
-Researchers at Microsoft trained small language models based on children's stories and found that these small models could quickly learn grammar and coherence.
+Language model research shows that not only large models but also small models can play an important role.
+Microsoft researchers trained small language models based on children's stories and discovered that these small models can quickly acquire grammar and consistency.

-Small language models can be trained on small data sets rather than large ones.
+Small language models can be trained on small data sets instead of large ones

 Subscribe to 'haebom'